tmeasday/storybook-skeleton/README.md

 Currently the process to build and run the skeleton is as follows:

+0. If running the design system, check [the code](https://github.com/storybookjs/design-system) out and make a symlink from `./design-system` to it.

 1. Build the webpack project into dist, with the `PROJECT` environment variable set:

 ```